mimic-sussex/sema/static/docs/javascript-editor-utils.md

-# communicating with the audio engine
+# Communicating with the audio engine

 The audio engine sends data with @toJS.
 This sends a data item, and a channel number, which is routed to the 'input' function in the ML window.
 You can reply with the output function, e.g.